ESGF/piddiplatsch/README.md

 - `cmip6plus`
 - `cmip7`
 - `cordex-cmip6`

+The raw dump stays global to preserve Kafka order.
+JSONL Handle output is project-scoped, and `pid.log` records selected and filtered projects.

 Configuration and implementation guidance are documented in [CONTRIBUTING.md](CONTRIBUTING.md).
 The message flow and consumer-group constraints are documented in